asadhayat1068/assignments/lab2/README.md

 Thus, we will first get a trimmed copy of the same transaction.
 Next, we'll need to create the same curve that is used to generate key pairs (i.e., `elliptic.P256`).
 And check the signature in each input, by iterating over the list of inputs in the trimmed copy (i.e., `txCopy.Vin`).
-This piece is identical to the one in the `Sign` method, because during verification we need the same data what was signed, which means that we need to set the `Signature` field of the input in the copied transaction to `nil` and also `PubKey` to the `PubKeyHash` of the referenced output in the copied transaction.
+This piece is identical to the one in the `Sign` method, because during verification we need the same data what was signed, which means that we need to set the `Signature` field of the input in the copied transaction to `nil` and also `PubKey` to the `PubKeyHash` of the referenced output.

 After that, we need to unpack the values of `TXInput.Signature` and `TXInput.PubKey` stored in the original transaction (*not the copied one*), since a signature is a pair of numbers and a public key is a pair of coordinates.
 And we concatenated them earlier for storing, and now we need to unpack them to use it as parameters to the [ecdsa.Verify](https://golang.org/pkg/crypto/ecdsa/#Verify) function.